steindevices/ESP32-LyraT-DSP/README.md

 You'll need:

 - Experience with the Arduino develpment environment
-- An ESP32-Lyrat development board (ESP32-LyraT Overview | Espressif Systems) (around $20) available (for example) [here.](https://www.digikey.com/en/products/detail/espressif-systems/ESP32-LYRAT/9381704)
+- An ESP32-Lyrat development board (ESP32-LyraT Overview | Espressif Systems) (around $20) available (for example) [here].(https://www.digikey.com/en/products/detail/espressif-systems/ESP32-LYRAT/9381704)
 - (Optional) 0.96" IIC OLED LCD Screen LED 128X64 (<$5)
 - (Optional) 3D printer

 Of course, keep in mind that a DSP does not have the ability to power speakers directly.
 You will also need an amplifier as you would with any other DSP.

-Note that this application currently only works with [this] (https://www.digikey.com/en/products/detail/espressif-systems/ESP32-LYRAT/9381704) ESP32-Lyrat development board shown below:
+Note that this application currently only works with [this](https://www.digikey.com/en/products/detail/espressif-systems/ESP32-LYRAT/9381704) ESP32-Lyrat development board shown below:

 ***